H2Cyber/VolDiff/README.md

-VolDiff Malware Memory Footprint Analysis
+VolDiff: Malware Memory Footprint Analysis
 ==========================================

 VolDiff is a malware analysis tool based on Volatility.